 Saving Business Taxes with an S Corporation: A Short Primer

 S corporations, or Subchapter S corporations, produce several tax benefits as compared to sole proprietorships and partnerships operating an active trade or business.

 To understand how this works, let's compare two alternatives: A sole proprietor making $100,000 a year and an S corporation making $100,000 a year.

 Of course, the taxes that a sole proprietor pays depend on his or her filing status, itemized deductions and family size, but typically such a person might pay about $12,000 in federal income taxes.
 The person might also pay another chunk in state income taxes.

-In addition to these income taxes, the proprietor also pays a 15.3% self-employment tax on the $90,000 of business profits.
+In addition to these income taxes, the proprietor also pays a 15.3% self-employment tax on most of the $100,000 of business profits.
 Roughly, this self-employment tax (which is equivalent to Social Security and Medicare tax) equals $13,000.

 In this case, the corporation must break the $100,000 of profit into two buckets: wages and the leftover (which is called a distributive share).
 If the wages equal $40,000 and the leftover distributive share equals $60,000, the business and the employee pay Social Security and Medicare taxes (equivalent to self-employment tax) only on the $40,000 of wages, which means the payroll taxes equal to roughly $6,000.

-In this case, even though the two businesses make the exact same amount of money, the sole proprietor pays roughly $7,000 more in tax each year if he or she would if the business operated as an S corporation.
+This means, then, that even though the two businesses make the exact same amount of money, the sole proprietor pays roughly $7,000 more in tax each year if he or she would if the business operated as an S corporation.